-So what’s all the fuss about, and will you also end up craving one when it does arrive?
-First of all, let’s look at the price... it is expected to be around £45,000, which is on a very even par with the VW iD.4 and is a hell of a lot cheaper than the larger Tesla Model X SUV, which starts at around £82,000.
+So what’s all the fuss about, and will you also end up craving one now its arrived?
+First of all, let’s look at the price... it is hit the UK market this week at £54,990 which is on a more even par with the VW iD.4 than the Mach-E but is a hell of a lot cheaper than the larger Tesla Model X SUV, which starts at around £82,000.

 One of the major selling points of the all-wheel-drive Model Y is the range, which is a claimed 314 miles on the WLTP, or ‘Worldwide Harmonised Light Vehicle Test Procedure’, cycle.
 Again, that runs the iD.4 close, with the rear-wheel-drive VW having a range of up to 323 miles thanks to a 150 kW electric motor that has 204 PS of power to play with it.

 Which brings us to the Model Y’s own powertrain.

 You’ll be able to specify the car with either ‘Performance’ or ‘Long Range’ form.
 Thanks to a battery larger than the iD.4 and which generates around 305 PS, in Performance trim it’ll sprint from 0-60mph in just 3.5 seconds.
 In Long Range form that 0-60mph time reduces slightly to a very decent 4.8 seconds.
 You also get less range with the Performance cars - with 298 miles between charges.
 The iD.4, on the other hand, takes 8.5 seconds to hit 62mph.

 Of course, owning a car isn’t just about how much it costs and how far and fast it goes - it is also about what it’s like to live with.
 The cabin features a huge 15-inch touch screen, immersive sound system and what Tesla says is an ‘expansive all-glass roof that creates extra headroom and provides a seamless view of the sky.’
 If you fold the rear seats down, you get a very decent 1,860 litres of cargo space.